 Is Helium Mobile worth it in 2026?
 The $20 plan vs the hotspots

-By CryptoScoopDaily · Updated June 2026 · Token price as of June 2026
+By the CryptoScoopDaily editorial team · Updated June 2026 · How we review

 The $20/month unlimited plan is a genuinely good deal if Helium's coverage works where you live — and the crypto you earn is a small bonus on top.
 The $249–$499 hotspots, though, are a weak money-maker right now.
 So: a smart phone plan for some, a poor investment for most.